 Let's now take a look at how energy efficiency plays into the equation.

-According to the U.S. Department of Energy, the typical U.S. family spends at least $2,200 per year on energy—with nearly half of that paying for heating and cooling.
+The average American household spends about $280 a year on water heating.
+It's about 18% of your utility bill after heating and cooling and the second largest energy expense in your home.
 Of course, this cost fluctuates depending on where you live, the size of your house or apartment, and the extent to which you make smart decisions about conserving energy.

 How do the different types of water heaters compare in energy efficiency?